pilcrowonpaper/astro-deps-optimization-repro/README.md

       153 │             nativeBinding = require('@node-rs/bcrypt-darwin-x64')
 ```

-This can be fixed by adding updating the Vite config the exclude `oslo` from optimization, but I'm not sure why this isn't being done automatically.
+This can be fixed by adding updating the Vite config the exclude `@node-rs/argon2` from optimization.

 ```ts
 import { defineConfig } from "astro/config";